wragge/realface-scribe/project/realface/content/help/mark_fields_help.md

 Select the field you're marking from the list on the right.
 Then mark the corresponding value on the page by drawing a rectangle around it.

+Not all documents will include all the listed fields.

 If a field is already marked, you don't need to do it again.
 If a field is empty, don't bother drawing a rectangle.

 ![example of marking a field](/images/mark.gif)